Ultimate Baton Rouge Real Estate Investing Guide for 2026

 Price Per Square Foot

-Price per square foot can be influenced even by the style and floor plan of residential units.
-If you are analyzing the same kinds of property, like condos or detached single-family residences, the price per square foot is more reliable.
-You can use the price per sq ft information to see a good broad idea of home values.
+Price per square foot can be inaccurate if you are looking at different units.
+If you are analyzing similar types of property, like condos or individual single-family residences, the price per square foot is more consistent.
+You can use this data to see a good broad idea of real estate values.

 Short-Term Rental Occupancy Rate

-A quick look at the city’s short-term rental occupancy levels will tell you if there is an opportunity in the market for additional short-term rentals.
-When the majority of the rentals have few vacancies, that market needs additional rentals.
-Low occupancy rates mean that there are more than enough short-term rental properties in that location.
+A quick look at the area's short-term rental occupancy rate will tell you whether there is a need in the site for more short-term rental properties.
+A location that necessitates more rentals will have a high occupancy level.
+Low occupancy rates reflect that there are more than too many short-term rentals in that community.

 Short-Term Rental Cash-on-Cash Return